South Nottinghamshire Academy: Academy

 In September 2008 Dayncourt became a foundation school, and control for its budget and staffing was transferred from Nottinghamshire County Council to the school's governors.
 Despite the influx of money resulting from its specialist college status, Dayncourt's academic facilities were falling into disrepair in the first decade of the 21st century.
-The school's roll dropped from 935 pupils in 2006 to around 500 in 2011, and it had built up a financial deficit of £1.16 million.
+Although having a capacity of over 1200 pupils, the school's roll dropped from 935 pupils in 2006 to around 500 in 2011, and it had built up a financial deficit of £1.16 million.
 In an attempt to defray costs, in 2010 the school entered into a partnership with South Nottingham College (since merged with Castle College Nottingham to form Central College Nottingham) to share finance, marketing, IT support and maintenance services.
 The Head Teacher at the time, Tim Mitchell, was forced to cut a third of the teaching and support staff in an attempt to balance the books.
 Following the redundancies and other restructuring Dayncourt only narrowly avoided outright closure, but it was decided that the school should form the basis for a new academy, later named South Nottinghamshire Academy, operated in partnership with South Nottingham College as its sponsor.
 In order for the academy to take over the school's facilities Dayncourt was formally closed on 31 August 2011 and the new academy opened the next day.
 In addition to Dayncourt's existing sports specialism, South Nottinghamshire Academy has added specialism in mathematics.
 Academy sponsorship changed in September 2016 when the school joined the Redhill Academy Trust.